top of page

 Finish this year strong and start the new year with confidence by scheduling a year-end legal and financial checkup.

-As the year draws to a close, most of us are busy with family gatherings, travel plans, and holiday preparations.
-But before the calendar flips, it’s worth adding one more important task to your list—a year-end legal and financial checkup.
+As the holiday season draws to a close, most of us are busy with family gatherings, travel plans, and holiday preparations.
+As the calendar flips to 2026, it’s worth adding one more important task to your list—a legal and financial checkup.

 Taking a few hours now to review your key documents and accounts can prevent future problems, protect the people you love, and make sure your wishes are carried out exactly as you intend.
 At Kimbrough Law, we encourage every family we serve to make this review a yearly tradition.

-Whether you’re retired or still planning for it, here’s what to focus on before year-end.
+Whether you’re retired or still planning for it, here’s what to focus on:

 1. Confirm Beneficiary Designations